-Note: Please reboot the system for the changes to take effect.
+Note: After making changes on a setting, be sure to reboot the system for the changes to take effect.

-▶View SMBIOS Event Log
+► View SMBIOS Event Log

 This item allows the user to view the event in the SMBIOS event log.
 The following categories are displayed: